Myanmar 3-week Itinerary

-Day 3 – 6: Limestone Mountains and Rice fields in Hpa An
+Day 3 – 6: Limestone Mountains and Rice Fields in Hpa An

-Day 7 – 10: Hot Air Balloons & endless Pagodas in Bagan
+Day 7 – 10: Hot Air Balloons & Endless Pagodas in Bagan

 Day 11 – 12: Beautiful Temples in Mandalay

-Read about: Things to do in Mandalay
+Where to Stay in Mandalay

 Day 13 – 15: Back in time on Inle Lake

-Read about: Things to do at Inle Lake
+Where to Stay at Inle Lake

 Day 16 – 19: Relax at Ngapali

-From Inle Lake, take the airplane (~$100 USD) from Heho Airport to one the most beautiful beaches in Asia, Ngapali Beach.
+From Inle Lake, take the airplane (~$100 USD) from Heho Airport to one of the most beautiful beaches in Asia, Ngapali Beach.
 Fully relax at the beach from all the traveling of the last two weeks.

 Day 20 – 21: Yangon (Rangoon)